One-off: generate Taskfile snippets

 Resume Support

-If you run wt start --task=add-login and the worktree directory already exists, it resumes instead of failing with "branch already exists".
+If you run wt start add-login and the worktree directory already exists, it resumes instead of failing with "branch already exists".
 This handles:

 - Machine reboots